shes-a-rebel/boxcutter/README.md

 # Box Cutter

-Box Cutter is a party game utility for quickly viewing and launching popular party game titles from one location.
+Box Cutter is a utility for quickly viewing and launching Jackbox party games from one location.

-It was originally intended to be used for the Jackbox Party Pack games, but support has been added for other titles.

-Games from the Jackbox Party Packs are launched directly, without the user needing to navigate through the Party Pack's main menu.
-No games are modified with this tool.
+Party pack games are launched directly, without needing to navigate through a party pack's menu.
+No game files are modified with this tool.

-The developer claims no ownership of any and all assets located within the `images/branding` and `images/tiles` directories and their subdirectories.

 [Box Cutter demo](https://shes-a-rebel.github.io/boxcutter/)

 ## Requirements

-The tool only supports games that are available on Steam or through the web browser.
-For games on Steam, the user must have a valid license to install and play the game.
+The tool only supports games that are available on Steam.

+The user must have a valid license to install and run the game.

 At this time, it is not possible to support games on other services, such as the Epic Games Store.

 The [Steam Browser Protocol](https://developer.valvesoftware.com/wiki/Steam_browser_protocol) must be enabled and working to launch any locally installed games.

 ## Development progress

 The following Jackbox Party Pack games need to be tested to verify they launch correctly:
-- The Jackbox Party Pack 7 (all titles)
+- The Jackbox Party Pack 7 (all titles, excluding Quiplash 3)
 - The Jackbox Party Pack 8 (all titles)
 - The Jackbox Party Starter (all titles)
 - The Jackbox Party Pack 9 (all titles)